 |35||O reflexo do Fuji no Lago Kawaguchi, visto da passagem Misaka em Kai||甲州三坂水面||Kōshū Misaka suimen|

 |36||Hodogaya na região de Tokaido||東海道保ケ谷||Tōkaidō Hodogaya|

 |37||Honjo Tatekawa||本所立川||Honjo Tatekawa|

-|38||Nakahara in Sagami||従千住花街眺望の不二||Senju Hana-machi Yori Chōbō no Fuji|
+|38||Nakahara em Sagami||従千住花街眺望の不二||Senju Hana-machi Yori Chōbō no Fuji|

 |39||Tokaido Shinagawa||東海道品川御殿山の不二||Tōkaidō Shinagawa Goten’yama no Fuji|

 |40||Soshu Nakahara||相州仲原||Sōshū Nakahara|

 |41||Ocaso em Isawa em Kai||甲州伊沢暁||Kōshū Isawa no Akatsuki|